opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 Vertical Temperature Profile Computations
 -----------------------------------------

 Vertical transfer of heat within a reservoir is assumed to be a one-dimensional process, where the reservoir is assumed to be laterally homogeneous.
 This allows for ignoring effects of reservoir inflows and outflows.
 In the event that there is a large lateral variation in temperature (i.e. long run-of-the-river reservoirs), these computations will be unreliable.
 Based on this assumption, vertical transfer of heat is modeled first by assuming stable reservoir stratification, accounting for diffusion of heat, and then accounting for any convective or turbulent mixing that occurs in the reservoir profile.
-Vertical diffusion of heat within a one-dimensional reservoir is governed by the equation below (Hondzo and Stefan 1993).
+Vertical diffusion of heat within a one-dimensional reservoir is governed by the equation below :ref:`(Hondzo and Stefan 1993) <References>`.

 :math:`\dfrac{dT_{w}}{dt} = \dfrac{1}{A}\dfrac{d}{dz}\left( K_{z}A\dfrac{dT_{w}}{dz} \right) + \dfrac{I_{z}}{\rho_{w}c_{p}}`

 :math:`T_{w}` is the water temperature in K, :math:`A` is the area through which the heat is transferred, :math:`K_{z}` is the thermal diffusivity, :math:`z` is the depth, :math:`I_{z}` is the net radiation, :math:`\rho_{w}` is the density or water, and :math:`c_{p}` is the heat capacity.
 In order to initialize the computations, the density and heat capacity must be updated for each layer.

 :math:`{\rho_{w_i}} = 1000 - 0.019549\left| {T_{w_i}} - 277.15 \right|^{1.68}`

 :math:`{c_{p_i}} = 4174.9 + 1.6659\left( e^\left({\frac{307.65 - {T_{w_i}}}{10.6}}\right) + e^\left({- \frac{307.65 - {T_{w_i}}}{10.6}}\right) \right)`

 In the above equations, :math:`i` is the index of the layer, where :math:`i = 1` is the bottom layer of the temperature profile.
 Next the thermal diffusivity is computed for each layer as follows.

 :math:`{K_{z_i}} = 0.00012\left( 0.000817{A_{s}}^{0.56}\left( {N_{i}}^{2} \right)^{- 0.43} \right)`